 5. Instagram Shopping is Not About Spam

 Our final “don’t” should be the most obvious, but if you spend more than 10 minutes on Instagram, you’ll realize that it isn’t.
 Spamming content unrelated to trending topics and hashtags will hurt your brand because it isn’t engaging.

 Be intentional and try to reach your audience based on the hashtags they already follow.
-Using unrelated ones or the same in every single post may make it more likely that people skim past your brand.
+Using unrelated ones or the same in every single post may make it more likely that people skim past your Instagram shopping posts.
 The same is true for those hashtags that are used millions of times already.